 With its snow striped mountaintops surrounded by golden aspens, Maroon Bells is perhaps the most photographed mountains in the Rockies.
 Visiting the Maroon Bells had been on my wishlist for a while and on a recent college reunion trip, I convinced my friends to make the 2 plus hour drive from Breckenridge to Aspen.
-It didn’t really take a lot of convincing – I just had to forward a few photos of the very photogenic Bell and they were on board and ready to tackle some short and easy hikes in Maroon Bells, Colorado!
+It didn’t really take a lot of convincing – I just had to forward a few photos of the very photogenic Bells and they were on board and ready to tackle some short and easy hikes in Maroon Bells, Colorado!

 Why is it called Maroon Bells?